 What does "At-a-Time High Risk" mean?

-While your individual trades might stay within permitted risk limits, this violation occurs when the combined risk exposure of all your open trades at once exceeds the maximum cumulative risk threshold.
+While individual trades might stay within permitted risk limits, this violation occurs when the combined risk exposure of all open trades at the same time exceeds the maximum cumulative risk threshold.
+FundedNext evaluates total risk across all open positions simultaneously, not per trade in isolation.